 The sole purpose of these blogs is to give honest opinions about products and services.
 If you’re confident that your product will exceed expectations, contact the review blogs in your niche.

-3. Use mentions and reviews coming from legitimate sources
+3. Use mentions and reviews from legitimate sources

-Whenever a customer has intentions to buy a product, they don’t purchase it immediately.
-Consumers now are savvy and wary about scams and the legitimacy of a business.
+Whenever customers intend to buy a product, they don’t purchase it immediately.
+Consumers now are savvy and wary of scams and the legitimacy of a business.